habedi/omni-lpr/README.md

 ### Getting Started

-You can run Omni-LPR either by installing it as a Python library or by using a read-to-use Docker image.
+You can run Omni-LPR either by installing it as a Python library or by using a ready-to-use Docker image.

 #### Method 1